Central Michigan University (CMU) is a public research university that’s located in Mount Pleasant, Michigan.

 According to CMU, it has had the lowest tuition increase among Michigan’s 15 public institutions for the past decade.

-Here’s a breakdown of the estimated cost of going to Central Michigan University for the academic year 2021 to 2022 for a full-time incoming first-year student living in Michigan, based on 15 credits for every semester:
+Here’s a breakdown of the estimated cost of going to Central Michigan University for a full-time incoming first-year student living in Michigan, based on 15 credits for every semester:

 Like many colleges and universities, CMU makes higher education more accessible by offering financial aid and grants.